 - Viewing Licenses

-- Joystick Configuration for Cat D5-D7 machines
+- Advanced Control Joystick Configuration on Cat machines

 - On-screen Lightbars

 - External Lightbars

 - Transferring Files

+- Updating the Cutting Edge Length

+- Adjusting the Mast Bolt Hole

 - Network

 - Text Grid View

 You need to set up and control the guidance system and understand the guidance information the system provides.
 This chapter describes, in general terms, how these components are used.